 Today we introduce three productivity tips that can help increase the amount of work you get done while decreasing your stress levels.
-Sound impossible?
-We thought so too until we read this book.

 Have you ever experienced that blissful state of knocking items off your to do list?
 It’s the feeling of running your to-do list instead of having it run you.